-While returns are relatively flat for the last quarter, I don't see anything in terms of promise or peril to prompt a change in basic allocation or strategy.
+While returns were down some last quarter with a down market, I don't see anything in terms of promise or peril to prompt a dramatic change in basic allocation or strategy.
+We are generally moving from growth to value and including more international, dividend and commodity stocks.

 The underlying strategy is to avoid stocks or portfolios which are likely to match the market.
 To match the market can be achieved by buying ETFs without the expense of a money manager.
-The fixedincome preferred stocks portfolios representing 42% of our allocation is conservative based on dividends received independent of market volatility.
+The fixed-income preferred stocks portfolios representing 44% of our allocation is conservative based on dividends received independent of market volatility.
 The Price Appreciation portfolios are aggressive, balancing out what one may picture as a barbell strategy on the risk continuum.
 I expect to continue with about a fourth of our allocation to price appreciation while shifting between portfolios within the category.

-Each client has distinct goals in my mind and their mind relative to income and possible gains with accompanying price volatility.
-Client preferences between aggressive investing and conservative investing directly affect overall returns.
+Each client has distinct goals in my mind and in their mind relative to income and possible gains with accompanying price volatility.
+Client preferences between aggressive investing and conservative investing directly affects overall returns.
 Our more conservative approach is evident in longer-term returns which show less volatility than the equal-weighted benchmark except for the March 2020 decline.
 The March decline had dynamics outside the range of historical precedent.

-Time-weighted returns over five years are 9.5% annually, over ten years are 7.2% annually and over twenty years are 6.1%.
+Time-weighted returns net of fees over five years are 6.8% annually, over ten years are 4.6% annually and over twenty years are 4.9%.